carderne/carderne.github.io/_posts/2018-03-18-flask-optimize-minigrid.markdown

 layout: single
 title: A Flask app for mini-grid planning with a cost-optimised spanning tree
 date: '2018-03-18 13:20:00'
+excerpt: "We've mapped over 4 million buildings in Tanzania.
+This post explores the possibilities of this data for off-grid planning using a simple Flask web app."
 tags:
 - inside
 ---